pcowhill/lightsail/README.md

 `python -m pip install --upgrade pip`
 `pip install -r requirements.txt`

-Note: If new packages are used in the course of development, "requirements.txt" can be updated.
+Note: If new packages are added in the course of development, "requirements.txt" can be updated.

 `pip freeze > requirements.txt`

+### Running the Code

+To run the server, simply run:

+`python ./main.py`